JacobSanford/docker-mariadb-snapshot/docs/important-considerations.md

 # Important Considerations
 This package has not been reviewed for all possible use cases and environments.
 It should be considered an example rather than a production-ready tool.

 Please be aware of the following considerations:

+## Testing Snapshot Restorations
+Always test restoration procedures __immediately after scheduling and performing the first snapshots__.

+Test in a non-production environment.
+Verify the snapshot integrity and compatibility with your target server version by performing the restoration as if you were in a data-loss situation.

+If possible, automate periodic restoration tests to ensure ongoing snapshot integrity.

 ## Your Environment
 This package may not be suitable for all environments.
 Please ensure that you audit this package and how you deploy it against your specific environment and requirements.